Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 The time period specified in time series references in the configuration of AutoPilot and TsToScada is used to evaluate the time series functions first, min, max, etc. It defines the reference period, e.g. using function sum will result in summing values within the entire monitoring period.

 A bit less intuitive use of the specified period is to monitor changes in time series.
 When ScadaEx is refreshing its internal memory representation of time series it reads a change log from the database and uses the monitoring period to filter the changes relevant at the current time.
 It does not only include changes that are strictly within the period, but is smart enough to detect changes outside the monitoring period that may influence the values inside the period for a break point time series (depending on the step type).
-Changes that are detected will be logged to Powel Activity Log, and to Windows Event log (if enabled).
+Changes that are detected will be logged to Volue Activity Log, and to Windows Event log (if enabled).
 It will also be written to the console window, but only if debug level is at least 2.
 The log message is in the format:

 ```txt
 AP-<ChangeType>:”<TSCODE>”[YYYY.MM.DD hh:mm:ss LT] <value(s)>